Fiscal Host = Fiscal Sponsor

 501(c)(3) status is also useful when you are seeking grant funding from US-based charitable foundations.
 These organizations often restrict their grants to only 501(c)(3) organizations like Open Collective Foundation.

-Our hosted initiatives can use OCF’s 501(c)(3) status to apply for special funding from foundations.
+Our hosted Collectives can use OCF’s 501(c)(3) status to apply for special funding from foundations.
 From smaller family foundations to enormous international grantmakers, the ability to apply for grants is a big benefit of joining Open Collective Foundation.

 The word “foundation” is used in a variety of ways in the United States and, unlike in Europe and elsewhere, the word itself has no specific legal definition.
 Open Collective Foundation is a public charity, not a private foundation or operating foundation.

-We are not primarily a grantmaker, and focus on our own operational mission (that is, enabling our hosted initiatives).
+We are not primarily a grantmaker, and focus on our own operational mission (that is, enabling our hosted Collectives).
 You’re welcome to use the word “Foundation” to refer to OCF, but if you’re being asked about our structure for official purposes (e.g. a grant application) the technical term is “California Public Benefit Corporation” or “501(c)(3) nonprofit organization”.
 Feel free to contact us if you’re not sure.

 There are also fiscal sponsors that operate without the Open Collective platform.
 Some may be within your sector or offer different services that fit your specific needs.
 Before you move forward with another fiscal sponsor, make sure to consider whether they are aligned with your mission, whether their technology and processes are smooth and straightforward, and whether they are transparent to their donors and sponsored projects.